sergioafanou/smart-cv/_posts/2021-04-03-this-is-the-most-exciting-pixel-6-rumor-of-2021-so-far.md

 ---
-title : This is the most exciting Pixel 6 rumor of 2021 so far
+title : "This is the most exciting Pixel 6 rumor of 2021 so far"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/02/pixel-6-specs-rumors-google-whitechapel-processor/